d-00001101/RGB-Light-Sensor-Counter/README.md

 ![Alt](https://github.com/d-00001101/RGB-Light-Sensor-Counter/blob/main/assets/imgs/Connections.png)

 The diagram shows a buzzer and LED connected to the HUZZAH32.
-The connections are implemented in the custom PCB but we will not use them in this project.
-They are merely there to future proof this project should there ever be a need to create an audible or visual signal that an item has been counted.
+The connections are implemented in the custom PCB but we will not go over that in this README file.
+The code, however, has implemented that functionality.

 ![Alt](https://github.com/d-00001101/RGB-Light-Sensor-Counter/blob/main/assets/imgs/breakout.jpg)